R-Zero: Self-Evolving Reasoning LLM from Zero Data: Analysis

 To isolate the contribution of each key component within our \method{} framework, we conduct a comprehensive ablation study on the \texttt{Qwen3-4B-Base} model.
-We specifically investigate the importance of three critical modules by disabling them one at a time and observing the impact on performance.
+We specifically investigate the importance of two critical modules by disabling them one at a time and observing the impact on performance.
 The results are summarized in Table~\ref{tab:ablation_study}.

 As shown in the table, removing any core components leads to a significant degradation in performance.
-The largest drop occurs when we disable the Challenger's reinforcement learning (\textbf{w/o RL-Challenger}), with the Math and General average scores decreasing by 3.7 and 4.1 points, respectively.
-This result highlighting the importance of our co-evolutionary curriculum generation process.
-Similarly, removing the \textbf{Repetition Penalty} also harms performance, indicating that generating a diverse set of questions is crucial for effective Solver training.
+Removing the \textbf{Repetition Penalty} harms performance, indicating that generating a diverse set of questions is crucial for effective Solver training.

 Finally, disabling the \textbf{Task Filtering} module results in a notable performance drop, particularly on the general-domain average, which falls by over 6 points.
 As discussed in Section~\ref{sec:data_gen}, this filtering serves a dual purpose: it calibrates the curriculum's difficulty and acts as an implicit quality control mechanism by removing questions with low answer consistency.
-Without this filter, the Solver is trained on a noisy and poorly curated dataset that likely includes ambiguous or ill-posed questions, which harms its ability to learn robustly.
+Without this filter, the Solver is trained on noisy data that likely includes ambiguous or ill-posed questions, which harms its ability to learn robustly.